caiwang/wifiPortal/wyun-restsvc/etc/readme.txt

     sudo update-rc.d wyun_svc defaults
 4. reboot. after reboot make sure wyun_svc is running by 'ps -ef | grep java'.
 If you see the service is running.
 It means the servic is set up correctly.
-5. check /home/wlsp/wlsp/logs folder by tail -f app.log
+5. check /home/wlsp/wlsp/logs folder by tail -f spring.log
 6.  mysql -uroot -p0ffs4t? wlsp